-The Fifth International Teaching Artist Conference (ITAC5) has moved online - and is happening right now!
+The Fifth International Teaching Artist Conference (ITAC5) moved online - and what an amazing event it turned into!

-Our South Korean hosts have designed an abundant conference, and it is taking place digitally from 14th - 17th September, focusing on the themes:
+Our South Korean hosts designed an abundant conference, which took place digitally from 14th - 17th September 2020, focusing on the themes:

 Boundaries into New Pathways: